ay-india/motorq_assignment/README.md

 - Create a "Cryptocurrency" table to hold your treasure.
 - Remember your AirTable API key and base ID for future adventures.

-**2. Configure CoinGecko API (Optional)**

-- If you're after more riches, sign up for the CoinGecko API.
-- Acquire your own CoinGecko API key.

-**3. Update Application Configuration**
+**2. Update Application Configuration**

 - Open `src/main/resources/application.properties`.
-- Replace `YOUR_AIRTABLE_API_KEY` with your actual AirTable API key.
+- Get your actual AirTable API key.
-- If you're joining the CoinGecko API club, replace `YOUR_COINGECKO_API_KEY` with your CoinGecko API key.

 ### Unleash the Magic